Zamiell/stardew-valley/Min-Max_Guide.md

 * Meet Maru.
 (She is walking south to the benches.)
 * Check the garbage can next to Lewis' house.
 * Meet Evelyn + Caroline + Jodi + Vincent + Harvey west of Lewis' house.
 * Meet Leah + Pierre inside of Pierre's General Store.
+(You have to go behind the counter to talk to Pierre.)
 * Check the garbage can next to the Saloon.
 * Meet Gus in the Saloon.
 (You have to go behind the counter to talk to him.)
 * Check the garbage can next to George's house.